tobiasschulz/magnolia1234-bypass-paywalls-chrome-clean/README.md

 *  By default BPC has limited permissions, but you can opt-in to enable custom sites (and also clear cookies/block general paywall-scripts for non-listed sites).
 You can also just request permissions for the custom sites you added yourself (or `clear cookies` (BPC-icon) to ask for permission for current site).

 #### Android
-1. Install [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=nl) or [Yandex Browser](https://play.google.com/store/apps/details?id=com.yandex.browser&hl=en) from the Google PlayStore.
+1. Install [Kiwi Browser](https://play.google.com/store/apps/details?id=com.kiwibrowser.browser&hl=nl) or [Yandex Browser](https://play.google.com/store/apps/details?id=com.yandex.browser&hl=en) (Android 10 and before) from the Google PlayStore.
 2. For Kiwi Browser you have two options:
 * load the CRX-file in releases (auto-updating, no allowlist needed, opt-in for custom sites not working (use kiwi-custom crx; updates to latest regular version)
 * install latest master zip-file (no automatic updates, for custom sites use manifest.json from custom folder, clearing Kiwi-cache will also remove extension though).